Skip to content

 Model Validators

-The Label models utilize Pydantic validators to ensure data integrity:
+The Label models include validators to ensure data integrity:

-• Name validation ensures the name meets length requirements
+• Name validation: Ensures the name meets the maximum length requirement of 63 characters

-• ID validation for update and response models
+• ID validation: Ensures valid UUID format for update and response models

 Usage Examples